akulaarora/Akul-SE/README.md

 $ python -m compileall ScoreVulns.py
 ```
 From there, you can remove the .py and replace it with the generated .pyc file before running cxfreeze.
 ScoreVulns.py will otherwise be stored as a .py file in the dist folder.
 Not too much of a concern as it does not give away any vulnerabilities, but may provide hints (at image creator's discretion).

+# Modifying the repository
+If you have questions, please contact Akul.
+Please DO NOT modify the "ScoreVulns.py" file without contacting Akul first (instructions on modification will be provided).

+After rounds are over, please add to folder for previous rounds.
+This will act as future reference for anyone else.